SW-Muriu/SW-Muriu/README.md

 ## ⚡ Fun Fact

-There’s still a peace treaty banning military activity on the moon — lunacy, but true. 🌕
+There’s still a peace treaty banning military activity on the moon; lunacy, but true. 🌕

 # 📊 GitHub Stats: